BedoMagdi/BedoMagdi/README.md

 ### Hi there 👋

+My name is Abdelrahman Baz and I am a graduate student in Software Engineering at UT Austin.

+- 🌱 I’m currently learning Blockchain development.
 <!--
 **BedoMagdi/BedoMagdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.